Feast of Saint Mary Magdalene: Roman Catholicism

+Eastern Orthodoxy

+In the Eastern Orthodox Church, her feast is likewise commemorated on 22 July; she is given the titles of Equal-to-the-Apostles and Myrrhbearer for her role as the first person to announce the Resurrection of Christ.

+Anglicanism

+The Book of Common Prayer includes collects and readings for 22 July.

 Local Customs

 The Feast of Saint Mary Magdalene is celebrated with diverse customs worldwide, reflecting local traditions:

 France

 In Provence, particularly at Sainte-Baume and Saint-Maximin-la-Sainte-Baume, pilgrims visit the cave and basilica associated with Mary Magdalene.
 Processions and Masses mark the feast, with some communities reenacting her arrival in France.

 Procession in honor of Saint Mary Magdalene in the streets of Mont-de-Marsan.

 In the Southwest of France, the Madeleine Festival ("Festival de la Madeleine") is a festive event combining a patronal feast and a feria in Mont-de-Marsan, the capital of the French department of Landes.
 Combining a funfair, street entertainment, and bullfighting, it is dedicated to Mary Magdalene, the town's patron saint and the traditional colors of blue and white, contrasting with the usual red and white of other ferios in the region.

 Spain

 In towns like Ronda, festivals include parades with statues of Mary Magdalene, accompanied by music and fireworks.
-Devotees offer flowers and candles, emphasizing her penitential role.
+Devotees offer flowers and candles, emphasising her penitential role.
 While the Magdalena Festival is celebrated in the Chapel of Mary Magadalene as the main festivity of Castellón de la Plana, the capital city of the province of Castelló, in the Valencian Community, Spain, it does not immediate recall Saint Mary Magadalene but rather the foundation of the city.